kubernetes-sigs/slack-infra/slack-moderator-words/README.md

 slack-moderator-words provides a moderation when posting some specific words, and will let the user know how to write better messages.

+In Kubenetes slack, this app is usually set up as "Kubernetes Moderator Words".

 ## Configuration

 slack-moderator-words requires a configuration file, by default called `config.json` in the working